MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ## Profile page

-On the profile page, Add the mojoauth JavaScript SDK in the head of your html and follow the mentioned steps-
+On the profile page, Add the MojoAuth JavaScript SDK in the head of your html and follow the mentioned steps-

 ```js
 <script